Oyeins-GUI/Brainwave_Matrix_Intern/README.md

-# 💰 Expense Tracker Web App
+# 💰 TrackIT Web App

 A modern, feature-rich expense and money-tracking web application built using **React (TypeScript), Node.js (Express), and MySQL**.